opentext-idol/idol-rich-media-tutorials/tutorials/showcase/surveillance/README.md

 - [Traffic Lights](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/TrafficLight/_TrafficLight.htm): Determines the state of traffic lights, so that you can detect vehicles failing to stop for a red light.
 - [Scene Filter](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Utilities/SceneFilter/_SceneFilter.htm): Filters out source video frames, and therefore stops analysis, when a PTZ-capable CCTV camera has been moved away from a trained scene by the operator.
 - [Lua Filter](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/ESP/Filter/_Filter.htm): Filters out records based on your custom logic defined using the Lua scripting language.
 See [tips on working with Lua](../../appendix/Lua_tips.md) for more information.
-  > The detector schedule option in the Surveillance configuration builder is implemented as a Lua filter:
+  > NOTE: The detector schedule option in the Surveillance configuration builder is implemented as a Lua filter:
   > ![schedule-gui](./figs/schedule-gui.png)
 - [Perspective](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Utilities/Perspective/_Perspective.htm): Combines sizes and movement of people, buses, cars, *etc.* to estimate the perspective from which the camera views the scene.
 This allows IDOL Media Server to convert a position in a video frame into real-world 3D coordinates.
 - [Count](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Utilities/Count/_Count.htm): Counts the number of objects that are present within the scene or a specified region of the scene.